whthT/perfectly-cache/README.md

 It serves to cache and use any queries you make without having to make any changes to the database, system, or queries.

+PerfectlyCache automatically redirects the same query to the model when you need the same query by caching the results of the queries you make over the model.

 ### Installing

 - Composer